Younis Abed Ali

 Younis Abed Ali (يُونُس عَبْد عَلِيّ) (born 1968 in Al-Thawra, Baghdad) is an Iraqi former football forward who played for Iraq in the 1988 Summer Olympics in Seoul, 1988 Arab Nations Cup in Amman and 1989 Peace and Friendship Cup in Kuwait.

 Club career

-In 1979 Younis began playing for Academy of Al-Shorta Club, and in 1982 he moved to play for the Premier League beside the first team.
-In the 1985–86 season, he moved to Al-Rasheed Club to achieve his most successful titles.
+In 1979 Younis began playing for Academy of Al-Shorta Club, and in 1983 moved to play for the Premier League with the first team.
+In the 1986–87 season, he moved to Al-Rasheed Club to achieve his most successful titles.
 He won three Premier League titles, two FA Cup trophies, Arab Club Championship title and runner-up title of Asian Champions League.
-In the 1990–91 season, he returned to his first club Al-Shorta, winning the title of top scorer in the 1993–94 season.
-He scored 36 goals in 50 match as a record so far.
+In the 1990–91 season, he returned to his first club Al-Shorta, winning the title of top scorer in the 1993–94 season with 36 goals, a record until now.
 In the 1997–98 season he moved to Al-Quwa Al-Jawiya and later moved to Al-Difaa Al-Jawi to retire in 2001; during those seasons, Younis scored 157 league goals.